Blast of Cold Water after a Warm Shower

 So, you're still interested in taking a cold shower?
 Take a deep breath, because turning the shower from Hot to Cold isn't a pleasant experience.

 As you lower the water temperature, give your body time to acclimate.
-Thirty seconds in the cool water can help you get some of the responses and outcomes you want.
-I stay under the cold water for about one minute.
-It takes a while to become entirely comfortable with having cold showers.
+Thirty seconds in the cool water can help you get some of the desired responses and outcomes.
+I stay under the cold water for about one or two minutes.
+I still have to psyche myself up before turning the thermostat temperature down, and then I can't wait to get out.